deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 kubectl get nodes
 ```

-4. We will use a seperate namespace (jhub) to deploy JupyterHub platform:
+4. We will use a separate namespace (jhub) to deploy JupyterHub platform:

 ```
 kubectl create namespace jhub